EdinUser/YouTubeLocalHistory/README.md

 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`
 3. Click "Load Temporary Add-on" and select the `manifest.json` file from the `dist/firefox` folder

 **Note**: Both extensions are now fully synced and use the same secure storage system with automatic migration from IndexedDB.
+Firefox users can enable Firefox Sync to automatically sync their history across devices.

 ## Storage System